 Documents You Need For a Car Rental

-No matter where you decide to rent a car in Georgia, either in Tbilisi, Kutaisi or Batumi, you’ll need a minimum number of documents.
+No matter in which city you decide to rent a car in Georgia, either in Tbilisi, Kutaisi or Batumi, you’ll need a minimum number of documents.
+And they are:

 – Driver’s license from your country of residence, with a surname and name written in English.
 Keep in mind that you do NOT need to have an international driver’s license.
 If you have one, that’s totally fine but no one in Georgia actually cares for it.

-– The driver must be at least 21 years old (although some companies may require the age of 23 or 25 years old, so make sure to check the contract before booking).
+– The driver must be at least 21 years old (although some companies may require the age of 23 or 25 years old, so make sure to check that).
 However, if the company where you want to hire a car requires the driver to be 23 or 25 years old and you are younger, you can still rent a car but for an extra payment.

 – You should hold your license for 2-3 years before renting a car in Georgia.
 American citizens, traveling to Georgia, who have recently renewed their license should not forget to take their previous license with them.
 Because the new license shows only the issue date but not the day when you got your first license.

-Where to Hire a Car in Georgia – Local Rentals Vs International Companies
+Where to Hire a Car in Tbilisi & Georgia in General

-Tbilisi as the capital and the largest city in Georgia offers the most number of options in the country.
-Most likely this is where you will be flying to.
+Tbilisi as the capital and the largest city in Georgia offers the most number of cars in the country.
+However, you can easily rent it in Batumi and Kutaisi too.

-If you decide to go with an international company, the best way to do it is through aggregators such as Skyscanner or QEEQ.
-What we usually do, we always search for deals on three sources, compare prices and then book the cheapest one.
+And for that, the best way to do it is through aggregators such as DiscoverCars or QEEQ.
+What we usually do, we always search for deals on these two sources, compare prices and then book the cheapest one.

 Almost always these companies let you cancel the reservation up to 28 hours before the pickup or even up to pick up time.
-Even if we book anything, we still try to monitor prices from time to time and if there is any better deal, we just cancel this one and book a new car.
+You can monitor prices from time to time and if there is any better deal, just cancel the first rental and book a new car.

 By the way, QEEQ offers an auto rebook option if the price goes down, which is awesome.